superfly/docs/networking/private-networking.html.md

 When deploying a Fly Machine, we overwrite `/etc/resolv.conf` to point the DNS server to `fdaa::3`.
 Since this is the default configuration we set up for Machines on Fly.io, you probably don't need to do anything special to make this work.

-In uncommon circumstances, such as having an unusual file system layout, or using a networking stack that needs the nameserver explicitly indicated, you may need to point your application to the Fly.io DNS yourself.
-It's easy: from any Fly Machine, the nameserver is always at `fdaa::3`.
+In rare cases, such as having an unusual file system layout, or using a networking stack that needs the nameserver explicitly indicated, you might need to point your app to the Fly.io DNS yourself.
+From any Fly Machine, the nameserver is always at `fdaa::3`.

 ## 6PN addresses in detail

-In most cases, connecting to other Machines via the `.internal` DNS is the most convenient and accessible way to connect your Fly Apps and Machines.

 <div class="note icon">
 **Note:** 6PN addresses directly connect one Fly Machine with another, bypassing the Fly Proxy.
 To use Fly Proxy features like autostop/autostart on your private network, you can use [Flycast](/docs/networking/flycast/).